25 High School Summer Engineering Programs in 2025

 Cost: Free

 MITES is a six-week residential program at MIT for academically talented high school juniors.
-The program immerses participants in life at MIT and challenges them with rigorous courses in fields such as math, science, and humanities.
+The program immerses participants in life at MIT and challenges them with rigorous courses in fields such as math, science, and the humanities.

 Participants build the skills necessary for success in both college and their careers while growing a network of like-minded peers.
 All educational, food, and boarding costs are covered by the program—the only cost to attendees is transportation to and from MIT.
-Students from underrepresented and underserved communities are strongly encouraged to apply.

 2. Massachusetts Institute of Technology Women’s Technology Program (WTP)

-Dates: June 29 – July 26
+Dates: June 28 – July 26

 Location: Massachusetts Institute of Technology (MIT)